The Southern California Society of Gastroenterology (SCSG) would like to announce the 2021 Liver Symposium, to be held December 4-5, 2021.

 Identify new advances presented at 2021 AASLD and assess their potential impact on clinical practice

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the New Mexico Medical Society (NMMS) through the joint providership of the Rehoboth McKinley Christian Health Care Services (RMCHCS) and the Northern California Society for Clinical Gastroenterology.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the New Mexico Medical Society (NMMS) through the joint providership of the Rehoboth McKinley Christian Health Care Services (RMCHCS) and the Southern California Society of Gastroenterology (SCSG).
 RMCHCS is accredited by NMMS to provide continuing medical education for physicians.

 RMCHCS designates this live activity for a maximum of TBD AMA PRA Category 1 Credit(s) ™.
 Physicians should claim only the credits commensurate with the extent of their participation in the activity.